 Residents gain experience in multiple care settings throughout the urban Philadelphia area, providing them an opportunity to care for patients from diverse populations.
 Our residents rotate on our family medicine inpatient service at Chestnut Hill Hospital and rotate as peers at St. Christopher's Hospital for Children, which combined offers excellent, unique, well-rounded and comprehensive education and training.

-Our residents provide care at four outpatient office sites, which have received NCQA recognition as Level 3 Patient-Centered Medical Homes.
+Our residents provide care at two outpatient office sites, which have received NCQA recognition as Level 3 Patient-Centered Medical Homes.
 Our primary office site is in vibrant Manayunk, where residents will build their panel of continuity patients under the supervision of Drexel's family medicine faculty.
-Our residents also attend at primary care sites in University City, as well as in our Student Health office located on Drexel University's main campus.
+Our residents also attend at primary care sites in Wyncote, as well as in our Student Health office located on Drexel University's main campus.

-Residency program faculty are full-time faculty of the College of Medicine.
-They have a wide range of professional interests and expertise including medical informatics, medical humanities, care of the underserved, geriatrics and palliative care medicine, women's health and sports medicine.
+Residency program faculty are faculty of the College of Medicine .
+They have a wide range of professional interests and expertise including medical informatics, medical humanities, care of the underserved, geriatrics, palliative care, adolescent, women's health and sports medicine.
 The Family Medicine Residency endeavors to promote critical thinking and self-learning skills through a variety of clinical rotations, research opportunities and a structured conference schedule.
 We value education and scholarship and we emphasize evidence-based medicine at the point-of-care.
 Our mission is to develop well-rounded physicians who have identified their passions and are ready to work in any setting they choose.